How to get scholarships in high school

 Knowing what your interests and career aspirations are will be helpful when finding scholarship opportunities.
 For instance, if you are interested in pursuing a degree in social welfare or social work, then a community service scholarship may be a good option for you.

 Outstanding students will be eligible for multiple scholarships to help boost their financial aid packages as well, whether they earn a scholarship through extracurricular activities or community organizations.

 Finding scholarships for high school students through a university or college

-Upon applying to the college or university, the institution of higher education will typically consider you for scholarships that can help cover tuition and offer financial assistance.
+Upon applying to the college or university and filling out the FAFSA, your institution of higher education will typically consider you for scholarships that can help cover tuition and offer financial assistance.
 Some of these scholarships will be renewable each year you're a student, and others could be awarded on a one-time basis.